g-tiwari/Serenity-Demo/README.md

 2. Now you can see a folder names Serenity-Demo in your local system

 	 Note: Assuming you have installed maven on your machine
-3. Now open the project in command line and hit following commmand
+3. Now open the project in command line and hit following command

 	 mvn eclipse:eclipse
-4. Above command will download all related dependencies and configure your proejct in such a way that it can be imported using Eclispe
+4. Above command will download all related dependencies and configure your project in such a way that it can be imported using Eclipse
 5. Now on the same command line, hit following command for executing the test

 	 mvn verify